-The Chair of the Panel will provide the Complainant and Reigate School with the Panel's decision in writing, and a copy of the minutes, within 10 school days.
+The Chair of the Panel will provide the Complainant and Reigate School with the Panel's decision in writing, and a copy of the minutes of the Panel hearing, within 10 school days.
 The minutes are a summary of the discussion at the hearing and the decision of the Panel following the hearing, but will not include the deliberations of the Panel.
 The minutes are the property of the Trust.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Reigate School will take to resolve the complaint.
+Where appropriate, it will include details of actions <insert name of school> will take to resolve the complaint.

-The letter to the Complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they believe that their complaint has been handled unreasonably or unlawfully by Reigate School.
+The letter to the Complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they believe that their complaint has been handled unreasonably or unlawfully by <insert name of school>.

-The Panel will ensure that those findings and recommendations are sent by post, electronic mail or otherwise given to the Complainant and, where relevant, the person complained about.
-Furthermore, they will be available for inspection on the school premises by the proprietor and the Headteacher.
+The Panel will ensure that those findings and recommendations are sent by post, electronic mail or otherwise given to the Complainant and, where relevant, the person complained about, with a copy to the Headteacher.
+Furthermore, they will be available for inspection on the school premises by the proprietor.

 This is the final stage at which the School and Trust will consider the complaint.
-If the Complainant remains dissatisfied and wishes to take the complaint further, please see the contact details on page 22 of this Policy.
+If the Complainant remains dissatisfied and wishes to take the complaint further, please see the contact details on page 25 of this Policy.
 The School and the Trust will not consider the complaint beyond this stage.